pbuehler/documentation/docs/tutorials/creatingTables.md

   <div class="panel">
     <div>
       <b>
-      DECLARE_SOA_DYNAMIC_COLUMN(Name, Getter, ...);
+      DECLARE_SOA_DYNAMIC_COLUMN (Name, Getter, ...);
       </b>
       <div>
         Similar to DECLARE_SOA_COLUMN but here the column element values are computed with the lambda which is provided as third argument to the declaration.
 The lambda also determines the type of the elements.
+Dynamic columns can be attached to exising tables (see tutorial <a href="extendedTables.html">Extending Tables</a>).
       </div>
     </div>
   </div>